BrandenOlson/CSCI5229Assignments/Project/src/README.md

 Logistics
 ---------
+* Just run
+    make clean; make; ./pong
+  to compile and execute the program.
 * I keep all of my texture images in an "images" folder.
 They are read from this folder in the code, so there is no need to configure anything.
 * I created and linked a library called "OlsonLib.h", in which I plan to move